Spatial Interpolation

 variables will be interpolated intensively (weighted mean).

-Here, we interpolate fraction_poverty
+Here, we interpolate fraction_poverty from the 2018

 American Community Survey from 2010 census tracts to 2010 Neighborhoods